ihouwat/pygame-learning/same_again_game/scratchpad.md

 	- DONE increase sprite size on hover, decrease on mouse out
 	- DONE fade sprites in/out between puzzles
 	- new level animation

+- tidying up stage:
+	- `ItemSprite` class:
+		- the scaling function for shapes is buggy. i *think* it's because at some point the scaling factor is larger than the image size
+		- clean up some of the properties now we have the metadata. perhaps combine word and text_identifier properties?
+	- Transitions in `Game` class:
+		- destroy sprites when you end the turn, that allows you to split the sprite destruction from creation
+		- ???
+Instead of animating the sprites in both the start and end states, create a transition state to manage animations?
+But that is exactly what the start state does...
+	- Refactor the for loops that scale multiple sprites in the `Game` class.
+Where to put those? `SpriteHandler` or somewhere else?
+	- add `AudioPlayer` class with dummy implementations to test the code structure
+	- Consider splitting game states using state machine pattern (wait a bit before doing this one)

 - download more pngs and add attributions
 - record and add languages to the game